-“He’s not healthy, shouldn’t you mentally prepare for the worse?”
+“He’s not healthy; shouldn’t you mentally prepare for the worst?”

-Ableism dangerously meshes with eugenics whose sole purpose is to make all humans alike—eliminating the reproduction of humans with “birth defects.”
+Ableism dangerously meshes with eugenics whose sole purpose is to make all humans alike—eliminating the reproduction of humans with “defects.”

 Each of the comments narrated the story that my son isn’t good enough to be accepted as he is, and that he’s a burden on me.
 If only he were different.

 I internalized these beliefs myself until I understood that life is hard for my son because the world is not accessible, not because he’s disabled.

 If the world were easier to navigate, our challenges would be greatly reduced.

 What would our words be, what would our relationships be if nobody deemed themselves superior to anyone else?